jakobharden/phd_fqband/README.md

 1. Download datasets (see references below) and move them to a directory of your choice. e.g. **/home/acme/science/data**
 2. Copy the program directory **fqband** to a location of your choice. e.g. **/home/acme/science/fqband**.
 3. Open GNU Octave.
-4. Make the program directory the working directory. e.g. **/home/acme/science/fqband**.
+4. Make the program directory **/home/acme/science/fqband** the working directory.

 ## Usage instructions